Imposter Syndrome

 It may feel difficult to think of things at first.
 It’s easy to overlook the things we do that are in themselves achievements, especially when you struggle with Imposter Syndrome.
 For example, for someone who's depressed or hasn’t slept well, just getting out of bed and having a shower might be an achievement.

-With Imposter Syndrome it can be hard to accept a compliment.
-That inner voice may tell you ‘They don’t mean it’, ‘They’ve made a mistake’, or ‘They were are trying to make you feel good’.
+With Imposter Syndrome, it can be hard to accept a compliment.
+That inner critic might tell you ‘They don’t mean it’, ‘They’ve made a mistake’, or ‘They were trying to make you feel good’.
 However, the majority of compliments come from a genuine place.

 The following questions might help you to reassess ideas about making mistakes: